DemetraAS/Research-Practice-Progress/README.md

 # Research-Practice-Progress

 Week 1 (February 26th-March 3rd 2024):

-Test LSTM and GRU on the dataset, but without any preprocessing (to establish a starting point) Ensure the existence of cross-validation
+- Tested our best GRU architecture on the existing dataset, without preprocessing (proved not to be particularly useful)
+- Identified a particularly promising and novel solution, i.e. a Restricted Boltzmann Machines-GRU hybrid

 Week 2 (March 4th-March 10th 2024):

+- Started the implementation by constructing our dataframe from the 3 separate files (proved a bit challenging)
+- Conducted a correlation analysis to assess which attributes can be excluded from each subset
+- Applied Moving Median Filtering to deal with noise and outliers (window_size=5)
+- Performed Z-score normalization (standardization)
+- Implemented the calculation of the asymmetric scoring function (PHME- Prognostic Health Management Error)

 Week 3 (March 11th-March 17th 2024):